It hardly feels like any time at all since I wrote this post last year.

 Android Authority have driven Millions of actions and run a almost 50 campaigns in the last 12 months.

-The awesome guys over at Dollar Beard Club ran close to 30 campaigns.
+The awesome guys over at The Beard Club ran close to 30 campaigns.
 Including a Party With Dan Bilzerian, a Bikini Model contest and let their customers win Free Beard Products for a year.

 Litter Robot ran a hugely successful 25 Days of Christmas campaign with a new unique campaign every single day.
 Along the way they managed to collect close to 9k UGC photos from their users with unique #nomorescooping hashtags.